-- (i) the Daily Catch and Effort Reporting System set out in Conservation Measure 23-07; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
+- (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
 Fine-scale data shall be submitted on a haul-by-haul basis. - 15.
 For the purpose of Conservation Measures 23-07 and 23-04, the target species is Dissostichus mawsoni (any Dissostichus eleginoides caught shall be counted towards the overall catch limit for Dissostichus mawsoni) and 'by-catch species' are defined as any species other than Dissostichus spp.